SilverAzide/Dark-Side-of-the-Moon/README.md

 ![](Images/Settings.png)

 There are only a few simple settings for the visualizer.
-* Click the moon/eclipse to toggle the visualizer on/off.
+* Click the moon to toggle the visualizer on/off.
 * Select your preferred media player from the list (these are players supported natively by Rainmeter).
-* Queue up album (preferably the remastered 5.1 mix), turn out the lights, and crank the volume!
+* Queue up the album (preferably the remastered 5.1 mix), turn out the lights, and crank the volume!
 (Also playing the _Wizard of Oz_ is optional.)
+* Keep your eyes peeled for easter eggs... :wink:

 For best appearance, and to show the world how much of a die-hard Floyd fan you are, set your desktop wallpaper to solid black, like the album cover.
 Lesser fans can opt for a near-black desktop, though you may invite mild derision for your lack of dedication.